 And as the bombs began to fall and the bullets scarred the buildings across the island and the peninsula beyond, I understood what I had to do.
 If I could only trace these two offshoots, divided by the Eurasian continent as they were, to their common ancestor, I could stop this war, at least in this city.
 I went to the public library, which, thanks to men like Mr. Fitzwilliam, was well stocked with Western learning.
 It was deserted, the librarians having abandoned their posts, and no one stopped me from trundling home a wheelbarrow full of books and scrolls, the research of German professors and Confucian scholars alike.
 Refugees in the streets looked at me with my useless volumes strangely, but they had not the luxury of curiosity and quickly returned to tending their children or fastening the bread basket on their backs.
 I came home and scoured my hoard, so many words spread over so many pages.

 And then this morning I awoke to the crash of the shell, and the apartment opposite mine with its hanging potted plants was gone.
 I wondered whether anyone would find my neighbor's body.
 I wondered whether anyone would try.

 But I could stop it all.
 I could make the storm and steel go away.
 The answer by which we could pull ourselves up was right here in these books.
-I just needed to find it, the thread that connected the two stories and me with Dostoevsky, as long as the onion, as strong and unbreakable as the spider's web.
+I just needed to find it, the thread connecting the two stories and me with Dostoevsky, as long as the onion, as strong and unbreakable as the spider's web.